Bachelor's degree in Biomedical Science

 Option 1: Early Assurance Pathway

 You can apply for the Early Assurance Pathway program, which is your direct path to medical school.
-Through our partnership with NEOMED up to 25 seats are available for qualifying sophomores.
+Through our partnership with NEOMED up to 25 seats are available for qualifying UA students.

 There are two phases to this program:

 - Phase 1: You will join us in Biology as an undergraduate pre-med student.
-You would apply for the Early Assurance Pathway during your sophomore year at UA.
+You would apply for the Early Assurance Pathway as a UA student.
 Successful “provisionally admitted” students would need to meet the MCAT and GPA requirements of NEOMED, and complete their B.S. at The University of Akron.

 - Phase 2: You will matriculate to medical school at NEOMED.